 Deployment Tracking via Command Line

-We provide a CLI command to send deployment notifications manually:
+We provide a CLI command to send deployment notifications manually.
+Try the following command for the available options: